MutilatedPeripherals/svelte-qr-mqtt/README.md

 # react-qr-mqtt

-A simple React app that creates a QR code to be scanned with a smartphone.
+A simple Svelte app that creates a QR code to be scanned with a smartphone.
 This opens another page on the phone, with a couple of buttons that trigger actions on the original page (via MQTT).

 This is a building block of my [personal website](https://pointless.xmp.systems/).